-The boat ride is worth the trip alone as you’ll pass by manatees, dolphins swimming off shore, and shore birds flying above to catch their next meal.
-After docking on the remote island, you’ll step back in time to a natural subtropical setting sparsely found in Florida today.
+The boat ride is worth the trip alone as you’ll pass by manatees, dolphins swimming offshore, and shore birds flying above to catch their next meal.
+After docking on the remote island, you’ll step back in time to a natural subtropical setting scarcely found in Florida today.

 ⛺ Try Beach Camping!
-I’ve visited here as a day trip from Fort Lauderdale in the past, but the best way to fully enjoy Cayo Costa State Park is to stay overnight and go beach camping!
+I’ve visited on a day trip from Fort Lauderdale in the past, but the best way to fully enjoy Cayo Costa State Park is to stay overnight and go beach camping!

 Fort Lauderdale Beach